suslabs/el-levert/README.md

 ### 3. Reactions

 The bot will react to certain words in a message with configured emojis.
-It will also react to mismatched brackets if the emoji ids are set.
+It will also react to mismatched brackets if the emoji IDs are set.

 Needs to be enabled and configured in `config/reactions.json`.